neumino/neumino.github.io/movies.md

-### Black Beauty
+### Half Brothers
-*Released on 2020-11-27, vote average 8.7*
+*Released on 2020-12-04, vote average 5*

-Born free in the American West, Black Beauty is a horse rounded up and brought to Birtwick Stables, where she meets spirited teenager Jo Green.
-The two forge a bond that carries Beauty through the different chapters, challenges and adventures.
+A story about the complex connection with a brother who is based in Mexico, meant to be a metaphor of the relationship between neighboring countries America and Mexico.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/DpZ3yZhsWZE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/tmxxfuLPWXg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>